 In reality, we’re limited by the free time we have, and the time other people have.
 Often, real life will get in the way and you’ll only have time for a short, light game with your partner before bedtime, instead of a meaty gaming night.
 Other times, work and kids will tire you too much, and all you want is just some quiet time on the couch.

-Organizing a game night can be a tough nut – it depends a lot on the stage of life you (and your group ) are in.
+Organizing a game night can be a tough nut to crack – it depends a lot on the stage of life you (and your group ) are in.
 In school/college/retired?
 Great, you have all the time in the world and I envy you for being able to play every day.
 Long working hours, family obligations, other hobbies?
-Much, much harder to get everyone together.
+Much, much harder to get people together.

 Space consuming